rkitover/windows-dev-guide/README.md

 You can get help text for any cmdlet via its long name or alias with `help`.
 To use `less` instead of the default pager, do e.g.: `help gci | less`.

+The profile above overrides `help` to add `-detailed` and pipe to less.

 For the `git` man pages, do `git help <command>` to open the man page in your browser, e.g. `git help config`.